grant-TraDA/NLP-2023W/5. News Linker/MS3/code/README.md

 # News Linking
 The source code of News Linking project.

+NOTE!
+Data used in this project is private and can't be publicly shared on GitHub due to Non-disclosure agreement.
+Please contact us if you need the data to run the project.

 ## Run News Linking
 1. Place the STA corpus (```articles/```,```photos/```,```videos/```) in ```datasets/sta/``` directory.
 2. Place SloBERTA-based word representations (```sta_sloberta```, ```sta_sloberta.vectors.npy```) in ```datasets/sta/``` directory.